Federal Road Safety Corps

-Federal Road Safety Corps is the government agency with statutory responsibilities for road safety administration in Nigeria.
-Founded in 1988, the Federal Road Safety Corps (FRSC) operates in all Nigerian states as well as the Federal Capital Territory and is the leading agency in Nigeria on road safety administration and management.
+Federal Road Safety Corps (FRSC) is the government agency with statutory responsibilities for road safety administration in Nigeria.
+Founded in 1988, the Federal Road Safety Corps operates in all Nigerian states as well as the Federal Capital Territory and is the leading agency in Nigeria on road safety administration and management.
 The statutory functions include: Making the highways safe for motorists and other road users as well as checking road worthiness of vehicles, recommending works and infrastructure to eliminate or minimize accidents on the highways, and educating motorists and members of the public on the importance of road discipline on the highways.

-The FRSC is headed by a Corps Marshal who is appointed by the President with a four (4) year tenure renewable once.

-The current Corps Marshal is Shehu Mohammed.
-He is the 3rd career officer to head the Corps after Boboye Oyeyemi OFR mni NPoM and Dauda A. Biu NPoM.

-Rank structure

-The Corps is divided into the Officer and Marshal cadres.
-The Officer cadre has the responsibility of leadership, planning, and coordination at various levels of command.

-The Marshal cadre is made up of the Marshal Inspectorate(MI) and Road Marshal Assistant (RMA).
-The MIs known generally as Inspectors serve as intermediaries in command between the Officers and the whole Marshal Cadre.
+History